EUROPEAN PEACE RIDE

 A FEW WORDS FROM KAI

-Kai Winkler, one of the initiators and himself an enthusiastic cyclist himself, explains the idea behind the European Peace Ride: "When "Last year, when we brought the BidBook to Berlin with 39 cyclists and Chemnitz was subsequently awarded the title of European Capital of Culture Capital of Culture 2025, we all caught fire."
-Winkler continues: "After that, it was clear that we would get back on the saddle. again.
-Now there are around twice as many cyclists and we are really looking forward are really looking forward to the ride to Prague."
+Kai Winkler, one of the initiators and himself an avid cyclist, explains the idea behind the European Peace Ride: "When we brought the BidBook to Berlin last year with 39 cyclists and Chemnitz was subsequently awarded the title of European Capital of Culture 2025, we were all fired up."
+Winkler continues: "After that, it was clear that we would get back in the saddle .
+Now there are about twice as many cyclists joining us and we are really looking forward to the ride to Prague."

-Our adventure began on Saturday morning at the stadium on Gellertstraße, the home ground of Chemnitzer FC.
+Our adventure began on Saturday morning at the stadium on Gellertstraße, home ground of Chemnitzer FC.

-In less than ideal weather but still highly motivated, all participants met punctually at the EPR21 starting line shortly before 8 a.m. to receive a few motivating words from peace rider Thomas Barth and the operators of the Peace Ride Museum in Kleinmühlingen.
+Despite the less than ideal weather, all participants were highly motivated and gathered punctually shortly before 8 a.m. at the starting line of the EPR21 to hear a few motivational words from Peace Rider Thomas Barth and the operators of the Peace Race Museum in Kleinmühlingen.

 Testimonials from participants